These 16 outdoor living room ideas are your fast-track to creating the most stylish and serene space to unwind this summer

 'I love to continue the color story and general feel of a home’s indoor spaces into the outdoors so that an outdoor living room is really an extension of the home inside,' says Courtnay Tartt Elias of Creative Tonic Design and creator of the playful space seen above.

-'Outdoor sofas of similar shape to those indoors clad in high-performance fabric and dotted with throw pillows, using outdoor lighting with similar finishes and lines as those indoors, and even continuing the same flooring, when possible, allow the outdoor space to flow easily from the indoors,' she advises.
+'Outdoor sofas of similar shape to those indoors, clad in high-performance fabric and dotted with throw pillows, using outdoor lighting with similar finishes and lines as those indoors, and even continuing the same flooring, when possible, allow the outdoor space to flow easily from the indoors,' she advises.

-6. Use plants to define the space
+8. Use plants to define the space

 This approach will help your outdoor living area to feel totally natural and in place.
 'Before you remove established shrubs and trees from your planned outdoor living area, think about how you can work the layout around them, making the most of the green structure and natural framework they provide,' says garden designer, owner of Lucy Conochie Design.
 'It may mean choosing a different sofa set or laying a smaller patio, but the visual and wellbeing benefits provided by an established canopy of foliage will more than outweigh this.'

-7. Plan from the floor up
+9. Plan from the floor up

-If your outdoor space is ultra-modern, with lots of metallic finishes and strong contrasts, high-gloss floor porcelain floor tiles could look amazingly chic.
+If your outdoor space is ultra-modern, with lots of metallic finishes and strong contrasts, high-gloss porcelain floor tiles could look amazingly chic.

-However, for most other outdoor living looks, natural is a fail-safe choice; stone paving or timber decking (hardwood is more durable), being favorites.
-'Both gravel and cobble-stone are very adaptable natural choices and they sit well with a number of different garden ideas,' says Susan Spath.
-'I like to use gravel and cobble-stone to bring in character.
+However, for most other outdoor living looks, natural is a fail-safe choice; stone paving or timber decking (hardwood is more durable) are favorites.
+'Both gravel and cobblestone are very adaptable natural choices, and they sit well with a number of different garden ideas,' adds Susan Spath.
+I like to use gravel and cobblestone to bring in character.
 When you mix them together with 24in x 24in pavers (whatever stone it might be) and grass, it adds a different perspective and creates conversation.'

-8. Provide shelter
+10. Provide ample shelter

 A pergola, gazebo, awning, sail, porch, or overhang from an existing building will provide protection from strong sunlight, extreme temperatures, wind, and the occasional shower of rain.

 This can make an amazing impact as a design feature in its own right, or become the centerpiece of an established planting scheme.
-Visually stunning plants to train up and over freestanding shelters include fragrant wisteria, roses, and in a sheltered spot, clematis or passionflower.
+Visually stunning plants to train up and over freestanding shelters include fragrant wisteria, roses, and, in a sheltered spot, clematis or passionflower.
 If climate conditions are right, a grapevine weaving its way through a pergola can be a wonderful addition to any outside space.

-When designing an outdoor living room, choosing high-performance and outdoor-friendly fabrics and furniture is crucial for both aesthetics and longevity.
+Choosing high-performance and outdoor-friendly fabrics and furniture is crucial for both aesthetics and longevity.
 Unlike indoor spaces, outdoor areas are exposed to the elements, requiring materials that can withstand varying weather conditions.

 Opt for furniture made from materials like teak, aluminum, or all-weather wicker, which are designed to endure sun, rain, and even snow.
 Equally important is the selection of fabrics that are resistant to fading, moisture, and mildew.
 Performance fabrics like solution-dyed acrylics and polyesters are specifically engineered for outdoor use, ensuring that your cushions and upholstery remain vibrant and fresh season after season.

-11. Focus on lighting for ambiance
+12. Introduce lighting for ambiance

 Choosing, organizing, and positioning backyard lighting ideas to create a relaxing outdoor living space can be daunting, so take your time in the planning and consider the outdoor space as a whole.